RCI BANK UK LIMITED: SLAVERY AND HUMAN TRAFFICKING STATEMENT

 This statement has been produced in compliance with the Modern Slavery Act 2015.
 The Act places an obligation on UK businesses with an annual turnover of £36m or above to produce a slavery and human trafficking statement that details the steps that have been taken to ensure that slavery and human trafficking is not taking place in the business and supply chain.
 At RCI Bank UK Limited (“RCI”) we are proud of the steps we have taken to combat slavery and human trafficking to date and we remain committed to improving our practices in this regard.

-RCI is part of the RCI Banque SA Group of Companies and the Renault-Nissan Alliance and is dedicated to providing its employees with a positive working environment which complies or exceeds the requirements of all applicable legislation.
+RCI is part of the RCI Banque SA Group of Companies (trading as Mobilize Financial Services) and the Renault-Nissan Alliance and is dedicated to providing its employees with a positive working environment which complies or exceeds the requirements of all applicable legislation.
 This is reflected in the RCI employees’ policy and procedures which reiterate RCI’s commitment to ensuring fundamental rights at work are protected including health and safety, working conditions, prevention of child labour and forced labour.

 Our policies on slavery and human trafficking